-Ardern, K., Baldwin, S.A., Saxon, D. et al. (3 more authors) (Accepted: 2025) Differential effect of early response on outcomes in person-centered experiential therapy and cognitive behavioral therapy for the treatment of adult moderate or severe depression.
-Journal of Consulting and Clinical Psychology.
-ISSN 0022-006X (In Press)
+Ardern, K., Baldwin, S.A., Saxon, D. et al. (3 more authors) (2025) Differential effect of early response on outcomes in person-centered experiential therapy and cognitive behavioral therapy for the treatment of adult moderate or severe depression.
+Journal of Consulting and Clinical Psychology, 93 (5). pp. 344-356.
+ISSN 0022-006X

 Abstract

-Public health significance statement: Routine outcome monitoring may be essential to detect early signs of patient-therapy misfit by session 4 in PCET as a process-marker for reviewing and possibly increasing process-guiding interventions that provides clearer structuring during therapy.
-In CBT specifically, reviewing at session 4 may help reduce the potential for patients dropping out, although early response may provide less of a cue to later outcomes for more severe patients.
+Routine outcome monitoring may be essential to detect early signs of patient-therapy misfit by Session 4 in PCET as a process-marker for reviewing and possibly increasing process-guiding interventions that provide clearer structuring during therapy.
+In CBT specifically, reviewing at Session 4 may help reduce the potential for patients dropping out, although early response may provide less of a cue to later outcomes for more severe patients.

 Metadata